horizonjohn/HorizonJohn.github.io/_pages/about.md

 I have a strong `interdisciplinary` background, spanning Engineering, Science, and Design.
 I truly enjoy exploring the intersection of these fields, and my vision is to integrate various technologies into our daily lives to improve efficiency and quality.

-**`<u>Master</u>`**: My focus primarily revolved around leveraging AI powers to assist designers in enhancing their design processes, including:
+`Master`: My focus primarily revolved around leveraging AI powers to assist designers in enhancing their design processes, including:
 - <b>Generative AI</b>: Diffusion Models, GANs, AutoEncoder.
 - <b>Basic Structure</b>: Vision Transformers, CLIP, Transformer.
 - <b>Efficient Learning</b>: Contrastive Learning, Few-shot Learning.

-**`<u>Undergraduate</u>`**: I gained extensive experience in various engineering projects, focusing on the following interconnected aspects: <b>microcontroller development</b> (*Jetson Nano, Raspberry Pi and Stm32, etc.*), <b>PCB design</b> (*Altium Designer* ), and <b>mechanical modeling analysis</b> (*SolidWorks and Ansys, etc.*).
+`Undergraduate`: I gained extensive experience in various engineering projects, focusing on the following interconnected aspects: <b>microcontroller development</b> (*Jetson Nano, Raspberry Pi and Stm32, etc.*), <b>PCB design</b> (*Altium Designer* ), and <b>mechanical modeling analysis</b> (*SolidWorks and Ansys, etc.*).
 Additionally, I delved into <b>web design</b> (*html/css* ), and engaged in <b>object detection</b> (*YOLO and Faster-RCNN, etc.*).
 In my freshman year, I joined the [<u>Dean</u>](https://iai.dhu.edu.cn/2021/0525/c20255a281050/page.htm)’s research group, participating in three research projects.
 The final project, for which I was responsible, yielded `significant` results.
 It broke the limits of technology monopoly in the textile field and passed the national technical achievement appraisal, contributing to collaborative contracts with several industry-leading companies.
 Furthermore, I actively participated in various technological competitions and campus activities to enrich my academic experience and campus life as a whole.

 🔭 My research interests are Deep Learning and Its Applications, include `Deep Learning`, `Generative AI`, `Embedded System`, `Human-Computer Interaction`, etc.